 Memberships and Affiliations:

-He holds memberships of the British and Irish Association for Practical Theology, the Academy of Homiletics and the Evangelical Theological Society, and has been a visiting lecturer at the Methodist Ministries Centre in Edgehill, Belfast, and in various theological colleges across the Anglican Communion.
-He is a contributor to the journals Search and Churchman and has acted as an External Examiner to the Belfast Bible College.
+He holds memberships of the Evangelical Theological Society, the Evangelical Homiletics Society, the Academy of Homiletics and the British and Irish Association for Practical Theology.
+He has been a visiting lecturer at the Methodist Ministries Centre in Edgehill, Belfast, and in various theological colleges across the Anglican Communion.
+He is a contributor to various journals and has acted as an External Examiner to the Belfast Bible College.
 He has been a member of the St. Augustine Seminar and currently serves as a Practical Theology Paper Reviewer for ETS and on the Theological Commission for the Anglican Communion.

 Central Church Committees: